Learning a little elisp

 ELisp in Org Babel

 This is great and all, but I am less concerned about live evaluation of ELisp.
 Org mode is more interesting to me.
-I could make my config smarter.
+I could make my Config smarter.
 For example, only tangle a section if it’s relevant for that machine.

 And, of course, really handy for blogging about ELisp.